Certora/Documentation/docs/cvl/invariants.md

 While verifying an invariant, the Prover checks two things.
 First, it checks that the invariant is established after calling any constructor.
-Second, it checks that the invariant holds after the execution of any contract method, assuming that it held before the method was executed (if it does hold, we say the method *preserves* the invariant).
+Second, it checks that the invariant holds after the execution of any methods, assuming that it held before the method was executed (if it does hold, we say the method *preserves* the invariant).
+By default, an invariant fill be checked for all (non-view) method on all contracts in the scene - this can be further configured by {ref}`-parametric-contracts`.
+View methods are excluded from invariant checking as by definition they cannot change the state of the contract.

 If an invariant is proven, it is safe to assume that it holds in other rules and invariants.
 The